 After testing about a dozen USB-C hubs, we can confirm that some no-names perform just as well as their more well-known counterparts, and for less money, too.
 One thing to keep in mind: Because price is so critical to our recommendations, know that some of the prices may change as manufacturers offer sales.
 Therefore some hubs we didn’t recommend primarily based on price could become more purchase-worthy.

-Updated on May 5, 2021 with additional recommendations and more reviews.
+Updated on November 23, 2021 with additional recommendations and buying advice.